haraka/Haraka/docs/plugins/connect.asn.md

         connection.loginfo(plugin, "hey look, it's ASN: " + asn.asn);
     }

+## Configuration

+The following settings can be set in config/connect.asn.ini.

+* providers: comma separated list of DNS zones that provide IP to ASN lookups

+Supported providers: origin.asn.cymru.com, origin.asn.spameatingmonkey.net
+and asn.routeviews.org

+* test\_ip: (Default:

+An IP address that maps to an ASN (any valid public IP should work)

+* timeout (in seconds): (Default: 4)

+How long to wait for DNS results to return.

-# Headers
+## Headers

 Optionally add headers to messages with ASN info.

-See config/connect.asn.ini.
+* asn\_header (Default: false)

-* add\_header - add X-Haraka-ASN header with the ASN and if available, netmask.
+add X-Haraka-ASN header with the ASN and if available, netmask.

-* provider\_header - add X-Haraka-ASN-[provider] headers with lookup results
+* provider\_header (Default: false)

+Add X-Haraka-ASN-[provider] header for each provider that returned results.

-# Theory
+## Theory

 An ASN is a very good approximation of the IP space under the control of a network operator.
 The theory behind ASN tracking is that good network